joe1817/psync/README.md

 &emsp; ↳ Recursively copies files inside `src/` to `dst/` and moves extra files into `trash/`.

+`python -m psync src dst -f *.txt`

+&emsp; ↳ Copies .txt files inside `src/` to `dst/`.
+This is a non-recursive copy due to the filter matching only top-level files.

 `python -m psync src user@192.168.1.100/dst`

-&emsp; ↳ Sync using SFTP the local `src/` directory to the remote `dst/` directory.
+&emsp; ↳ Sync the local `src/` directory to the remote `dst/` directory using SFTP.

-`python -m psync src dst -w -x -R 0 -nhf`
+`python -m psync src dst -w -xf -nhf`

 &emsp; ↳ Watch the `src/` directory and sync it to `dst/` whenever there is a filesystem change.
 Delete files in `dst/`.
-Rename files of any size.
 Don't print header or footer for these sync operations.

 `python -m psync src dst !args.txt`

-&emsp; ↳ Recursively copies files inside `src/` to `dst/`, using arguments from the file, `args.txt`.
+&emsp; ↳ Recursively copies files inside `src/` to `dst/`, reading additional arguments from `args.txt`.

 ### Filtering